Bithao (BHAO) Price Reaches $0.25 on Major Exchanges

-Bithao (CURRENCY:BHAO) traded down 1.8% against the U.S. dollar during the one day period ending at 11:00 AM E.T. on July 10th.
-In the last week, Bithao has traded 13% lower against the U.S. dollar.
-Bithao has a total market capitalization of $13.38 million and approximately $2.61 million worth of Bithao was traded on exchanges in the last day.
-One Bithao coin can now be bought for approximately $0.25 or 0.00000729 BTC on major cryptocurrency exchanges.
+Bithao (CURRENCY:BHAO) traded down 0.4% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on July 11th.
+During the last seven days, Bithao has traded down 16.8% against the dollar.
+Bithao has a market capitalization of $13.33 million and $1.49 million worth of Bithao was traded on exchanges in the last day.
+One Bithao coin can now be purchased for $0.25 or 0.00000719 BTC on major exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.